Noninvasive Prenatal Aneuploidy Screen by Cell-Free DNA Sequencing

 aPPA and NPA are commonly referred to as sensitivity and specificity; in this validation the terms PPA and NPA are more appropriate.

-bFor samples with observed fetal fraction of ≤5.0%, the sensitivity to detect fetal aneuploidy and accuracy of the fetal fraction estimate are significantly lower.
+bFor samples with observed fetal fraction of ≤4.0%, the sensitivity to detect fetal aneuploidy and accuracy of the fetal fraction estimate are significantly lower and are not reported in this assay and thus not included in the above table.

-cData are not sufficient to calculate PPV and NPA for every condition.
+cData are not sufficient to calculate PPV and NPV for every condition.

 dJeffreys interval.

-ePPV is greatly affected by an individual’s pretest risk for each of the screened conditions, which varies based on gestational age and maternal age.
+ePPV and NPV are greatly affected by an individual’s pretest risk for each of the screened conditions, which varies based on gestational age and maternal age.

 NPA, negative percent agreement; PPA, positive percent agreement